solemnwarning/directplay-lite/README.md

 ## Building

-All programs and DLLs in the distribution can be built by running `build.bat` from the x86 Visual Studio command prompt.
+Use the `directplay-lite.sln` solution in Visual Studio 2017 or later.

 ## Using